Sweet Evening Breeze: Legacy

 The Sweet Evening Breeze foundation, based in Louisville, Kentucky, also took inspiration from the legacy of Sweets.
 This foundation was established in 2018 and has since been dedicated to providing aid to young LGBTQ+ adults experiencing homelessness in the Louisville area.
 This aid includes providing shelter, food, support, and disease testing.
 The Sweet Evening Breeze website gives links to resources including affirming groups, homelessness services, health services, immigrant, asylee, refugee services, and educational resources.

 In 2021, with funding from PRHBTN, street artist Gaia painted a mural of Sweets entitled Mother Of Us All at 161 North Limestone in Lexington.
 The mural is based on a photo of Sweets of the same name, taken in 1972 by John Denny Ashley, from the collection of the Faulkner Morgan Archive.

 Kentucky winery Talon Winery created an award-winning wine named after Sweet Evening Breeze.
 It received notable awards, including: Silver, Commonwealth Commercial, 2024; Bronze, Commonwealth Commercial, 2023; Best White, Commissioner's Cup Winner, 2021; Double Gold, Commonwealth Commercial 2021; Silver, Finger Lakes International 2019; Gold, INDY International 2019.

 Cormac McCarthy's novel Suttree features a character named Sweet Evening Breeze.
 This character is meant to be a reflection on the real struggles of Sweets' civil right activism but there is not a connection to their personal history.
 This character is simply inspired by Sweets.

-There is an upcoming book on the life and legcay of Sweet Evening Breeze by Kentucky author Maryjean Wall.
+The book on her life and legacy was first announced in 2022 by Kentucky author Maryjean Wall.
+The book, entitled "She's the Mother of Us All": Sweet Evening Breeze and the Queer Community of Lexington, Kentucky, has since been published.